debashishc/named-entity-recognizer/README.txt

 Spanish Named Entity Recognition (NER) using CRF++
 ________________________________________________________

-1. Installed CRF++ following the instructions found in the CRF++/doc folder.
+1. Install CRF++ following the instructions found in the CRF++/doc folder.
 If you want to install CRF++ in the lab computers or W$ndows, please, see instructions below.

 2. Built a feature template file for the CRF++ tool.
 For an example see ~/examples/template-example file